paulmalherbe/Tartan/doc/UTY.rst

 + **Residual Value** - The residual value, if any.
 + **Number of Months** - The period of the loan in months.
 + **Repay Amount** - The monthly repayment amount or zero to calculate it once an interest rate has been entered.
-+ **Interest Rate** - The applicalble interest rate if no repayment amount was entered.
++ **Interest Rate** - The applicable interest rate if no repayment amount was entered.

 Password Manager
 ................